How to create a Simple Directory in Wordpress using Grandparent, Parent, and Child Pages

 I wanted to create a simple directory of non-profit organizations.
 To do so, I wanted to use pages for the directory, rather than posts so that I could separate the static directory listings from the dynamic blog posts.
 I didn’t want to have to exclude tons of categories from feedburner and the main loop.

-So, I started exploring the whole family in Wordpress – grandparents, parents, and children.
-Translation for those not yet used to seeing Wordpress analagous to the family in My Big Fat Greek Wedding: Pages, sub-pages, and sub-sub pages
+So, I started exploring the whole family in WordPress – grandparents, parents, and children.
+Translation for those not yet used to seeing WordPress analagous to the family in My Big Fat Greek Wedding: Pages, sub-pages, and sub-sub pages

 Simple Directory Setup